-- Acute myelogenic leukemia.
+- Acute myelogenous leukemia.
 Several chemotherapy drugs are effectively used to treat AML.
-However, it has been found that the genetic makeup of the abnormal myeloid cells can vary.
-Treatment can be suited to a particular patient based on the analysis of genetic makeup If the disease is resistant to treatment, the best chance of a lasting remission or cure depends on a successful bone marrow transplantation.
+However, it has been found that the genetic makeup of the abnormal leukemia cells can vary.
+Treatment can be suited to a particular patient based on the analysis of genetic makeup.
+If the disease is resistant to treatment, the best chance of a lasting remission or cure depends on successful bone marrow transplantation.

 - Chronic lymphocytic leukemia.
 CLL generally affects older people and progresses slowly.
 Conventional treatment tends to be conservative.
 As long as symptoms are absent, the disease requires no treatment.
 If swelling appears in lymph nodes and other organs, CLL usually can be controlled for years with chemotherapy.
 Many people with CLL lead basically normal lives and die of unrelated causes.